 If you read chapter 9 of Inventory of the Universe you’ll see that the imagination is associated with mankind’s mind.
 Where the mind comes from and why mankind alone and not chimpanzees have minds will be broached in book 3, Origin of the Universe.
 Stay tuned.

 Dig Deeper into The Explanation

 Since you read all the way to here… you liked it.
-Please use the Social Network links just below to share this excerpt of Inventory of the Universe, Mankind sits at the Pinnacle of the Life Chain.
+Please use the Social Network links just below to share this information from The Explanation, Mankind sits at the Pinnacle of the Amazing Life Chain.
 Why?